RanvierMUD/ranviermud/docs/extending/commands.md

     function which takes the arguments to the command and the player that executed the command.
 The 3rd parameter, `arg0`, is like argv[0] in many programming languages; it will be the full name of the alias the player used to execute the command.
-Example: Command 'shop' has an alias 'list', player types 'lis' argv0 will be equal to 'list'.
+Example: Command 'shop' has an alias 'list'.
+If the player types 'lis', argv0 will be equal to 'list' so that the 'shop' command can check for it and react accordingly.
     */
     command: state => (args, player, arg0) => {
     }